Table of Contents

 There are two types of private plans that you can purchase that will help fill the gaps of Medicare – Medicare supplements (Medigap) or Medicare Advantage.
 These two plans are very different and it is imperative that you understand the differences.

 Medicare has a lot of copayments and deductibles, under both Part A and Part B. It can be costly if you do not have insurance to fill the gaps – whether Medigap or Medicare Advantage.
 Medicare has four parts – A, B, C, and D. Part A typically covers most of your confined care – such as hospital, home health care, hospice, and skilled nursing facilities.
-Then there is Part B which typically covers your physician and other healthcare providers’ services, as well as some preventative care.
+Then there is Part B which typically covers your physician and other healthcare providers’ services.
+Part B also covers some preventative care.
 There are other items covered under each, but for the sake of simplicity it is easiest to remember that Part A generally covers inpatient care and Part B covers outpatient care.
 Part D is prescription drug coverage.

 How Medicare Advantage Plans Are Structured

 Medicare Advantage replaces your Medicare Part A and Part B services.
 Most of the time it replaces your Part D coverage, as well.
 A Medicare Advantage plan combines them into one coverage with a private insurance company.
 This is what is known as Part C of Medicare.
-If you have a Medicare Advantage plan, you do not even have to carry your Medicare card around with you because all your care is determined by and paid for by the insurance company you choose to go with.
+If you have a Medicare Advantage plan, you do not even have to carry your Medicare card around with you.
+That’s because all your care is determined by and paid for by the insurance company.
 You must still pay the Part B premium (as you do with Medigap plans).

 How Medigap Plans Are Structured

-Medicare supplement plans work along with your Medicare and covers the gaps in Part A and Part B that you would normally have to pay out of pocket if you have Medicare only.
+Medicare supplement plans work along with your Medicare.
+They covers the gaps in Part A and Part B that you would normally have to pay out of pocket if you have Medicare only.
 You can click here to see the cost information and deductibles on the Medicare.gov website.
-The Medicare supplement plans do just what the name says – they supplement your Medicare coverage, filling in the gaps of coverage.
+The Medicare supplement plans do just what the name says – they supplement your Medicare coverage.
+They fill in the gaps of coverage.
 This is why they are also called Medigap plans.